Communication-Efficient Distributed Online Nonconvex Optimization with Time-Varying Constraints: Introduction

-Note that the constraint violation defined in \eqref{intro-eq1} takes the summation across iterations before the projection operation ${[ \cdot ]_ + }$ such that strictly feasible decisions with large margins can mitigate constraint violations at many iterations.
-The cumulative constraint violation defined in~\eqref{intro-eq2} captures all constraints that are not satisfied, and thus cumulative constraint violation is stricter than constraint violation.
-Moreover, the authors of \cite{Yuan2021b} consider both full-information and bandit feedback settings.
-When local loss functions are quadratic and constraint functions are linear and static, an $\mathcal{O}\big( {{T^{\max \{ {c, 1 - c} \}}}} \big)$ network regret bound and an $\mathcal{O}( {{T^{1 - c/2}}} )$ network cumulative constraint violation bound with $c \in ( {0,1} )$ are established for both settings.
-The authors of~\cite{Yi2023} extend distributed online convex optimization with long-term constraints into the time-varying constraints setting where the information of local constraint functions is privately revealed along with the information of local loss functions by the adversary in each iteration.
-Moreover, the same network regret and cumulative constraint violation bounds as in \cite{Yuan2021b} are established for both full-information and bandit feedback settings.
+where $g:{\mathbb{R}^p} \to {\mathbb{R}^m}$ is a static convex constraint function, and $m$ is a positive integer.
+However, projecting onto $\mathcal{X}$ generally incurs a heavy computational burden due to inequality constraints.
+To tackle this challenge, the authors of \cite{Yuan2017} consider the idea of long-term constraints proposed in \cite{Mahdavi2012}, where decisions are chosen from the simple set $\mathbb{X}$ and static inequality constraints should be satisfied in the long term on average.
+To calculate the accumulated constraint violation, constraint violation is used as the performance metric.
+Different from \cite{Yuan2017}, the authors of \cite{Yuan2021b} use the cumulative constraint violation metric proposed in \cite{Yuan2018}.
+The cumulative constraint violation captures all constraints that are not satisfied, and thus cumulative constraint violation is stricter than constraint violation.
+The authors of \cite{Yi2023} extend distributed online convex optimization with long-term constraints into the time-varying constraints setting where the information of local constraint functions is privately revealed along with the information of local loss functions by the adversary in each iteration.
 However, the distributed online algorithms proposed in \cite{Yuan2021b, Yi2023} cannot achieve reduced network cumulative constraint violation under Slater’s condition, as discussed in \cite{Yi2024, Zhang2024b}.
-Slater’s condition is a sufficient condition for strong duality in convex optimization problems \cite{Boyd2004}, and can be leveraged to achieve reduced constraint violation, e.g., \cite{Yu2017, Neely2017}.
 Recently, the authors of \cite{Yi2024, Zhang2024b} propose novel distributed online algorithms for the full-information and bandit feedback settings, respectively, and establish reduced network cumulative constraint violation bounds under Slater’s condition.
 Note that all the aforementioned studies on distributed online convex optimization with inequality constraints do not consider compressed communication. \emph{Under compressed communication, it remains unclear whether sublinear network regret and (cumulative) constraint violation can be established for distributed online optimization with inequality constraints} (Question~2).